ePages-de/epages-docs/_posts/2016/2016-05-03-codecoverage-with-es6.md

 ---
 layout: post
-title: "Code coverage with ECMAScript 6"
+title: "How to do code coverage with ECMAScript 6"
 date: "2016-05-03 12:00:00"
 categories: tech-stories
 authors: ["Christian"]